Kashmir Great Lakes

 Flower fields

-Kashmir during this time is painted with spring season.
+Kashmir is painted during the spring season.
 There are many flower fields along the way.
-These fields have different colours of flowers, ranging from yellow to purple.
+These fields have different flowers of different colours, ranging from yellow to purple.
 It is too mesmerising to walk between these blankets of flowers.

 Purple flower fields - Kashmir Great Lakes